callofduty4x/CoD4x_Server/README.md

 4. Plugins have to be made available as sourcecode so the user can interact with it

 5. Bot clients should not be disguised as real players.
-All bots must have 0 or 999 ping and include "bot" at either the start of end of their name.
+All bots must have 0 or 999 ping and include [BOT] at the start of end of their name.

 Server's IPs violating these conditions can get permanently disabled.